Undergraduate Research Assistant Program

 The award provides research assistants with a paid wage for 8-10 hours of work for one semester.
 The wage is determined by OURS in consultation with Financial Aid and the faculty supervisor.
 Faculty supervisors have the option to renew the position for a second semester.

-The URA-H award is available to all tenure and tenure-track faculty in the Humanities (URA-H) and the Social and Behavioral Sciences (URA-SBS), and Science, Technology, Engineering, and Mathematics (URA-STEM).
+The URA award is available to all tenure and tenure-track faculty in the Humanities (URA-H) and the Social and Behavioral Sciences (URA-SBS), and Science, Technology, Engineering, and Mathematics (URA-STEM).
 Preference is given to faculty who have been at GVSU for at least one year and have an interest in building their research in a way that will engage undergraduate students.